-When alcohol is so common in social situations, it can be easy to engage in risky behaviors.
+With alcohol being common, and at times expected, in social situations, it can be easy to engage in risky behaviors.
 Social and peer pressure may lead you to push your usual limits, but drinking too much in a short period of time can lead to alcohol poisoning.

 What is Alcohol Poisoning?

 Ads on TV may lead you to believe that alcohol is an innocuous substance which brightens up every social event, but that scenario applies only to responsible drinkers.
 Consuming a large amount of alcohol over a short period of time can lead to alcohol poisoning.
 It is essentially an overdose of a legal drug.
 The amount depends on factors such as your age, weight, and height, and how recently you have eaten, among others.
 According to the Mayo Clinic, alcohol poisoning can occur “when a male rapidly consumes five or more alcoholic drinks within two hours, or a female downs at least four drinks within two hours.”